 Explore the mysteries of life at a kinetic theatre

 It started in the old Soviet Union in the 1970s when Eduard Bersudsky began making kinemats in his room in a shared flat in Leningrad.
 These kinemats incorporated bits of old furniture, scrap metal and carved figures, all powered by electric motors to create kinetic sculpture.
 In the late 1980s, Bersudsky met theatre critic and director Tatyana Jakovskaya; together they founded the Sharmanka Kinetic Theatre in Leningrad.
 The third team member, Sergey Jakovsky, joined when he was barely in his teens.
-Into the 1990s and life was hardly easy in the new, post-Soviet Russia – in 1993 Sharmanka Kinetic Theatre left the country, setting up home here in '96.
+Into the 1990s and life was hardly easy in the new, post-Soviet Russia – in 1993 Sharmanka Kinetic Theatre left the country, setting up home in Glasgow in '96.
 Based at Trongate 103, Sharmanka shows involve props made of reclaimed scrap, careful lighting, synchronised music and hundreds of carved grotesques living out stories that are sometimes funny, sometimes tragic, all set against the inevitable and relentless cycle of life and death.
 For anyone put off by the notion of trenchant Russian tragedy told through the medium of electro-powered wooden figures, don't be.
 There is something charming, simple, direct and utterly hypnotic about these shows.
 There is an entrance charge for performances, though visitors can view Bersudsky's stationary works in the gallery space for free.

 Investigate Glasgow's religious past and present